 A successful company understands the need to reinvent itself every now and then to keep up with competition, market changes, technology and customer interest.
 Not doing so can mean a drop in stock price, a decrease in revenue, bankruptcy and even death.
 Does the name “Blockbuster” sound familiar?

 Many of the most successful brands have undergone transformations to reinvent themselves and retain your loyalty.
-Click through to see a handful of companies that maintained their longevity — and their bottom lines — by rebranding or reinventing themselves.

 Today’s generation probably doesn’t remember that in the late 1990s and early 2000s, “Netflix and chill” wasn’t as easy as firing up the laptop and picking out a movie or TV show to binge-watch with no commercial interruptions.
 Instead, Netflix was kind of like an online Blockbuster.